-After almost 8 years in the fitness industry, I’ve certainly got to see my fair share of interesting exercises over the years.
+After 10 years in the fitness industry, I’ve certainly got to see my fair share of interesting exercises over the years.

 Some invented by trainers, others invented by regular ‘gym-goers’ who honestly just know no better.

-I have certainly done several exercises that I can say are no longer in the tool box.
+I will be the first to admin, I have done some stupid exercise but I am glad to say they are no longer in the tool box.

-Over the last 15 years, I’ve spent my fair share of time working or training in commercial gyms and honestly still love traditional bodybuilding style training.
+I’ve spent my fair share of time working or training in commercial gyms.

-From my experience, I’ve observed that people in this enviroment generally just learn by watching others, particularly those they look up to…
+From my experience, I’ve observed that people in that enviroment generally just learn by watching others, particularly those they look up to…

 Commercial gyms are home to ‘bro science’ where methods are tried and tested and with that - there is a lot of monkey see, monkey do…